Contents

 11.10.2.2 Recruitment

-Under no circumstances will employees or prospective employees be discriminated against on the grounds that they have AIDS or HIV and all recruitment will be undertaken in accordance with the trusts appointment of staff policy.
+Under no circumstances will employees or prospective employees be discriminated against on the grounds that they have AIDS or HIV and all recruitment will be undertaken in accordance with the trusts’ appointment of staff policy.

 All employees who are successful in gaining appointment with the trust will undergo a pre-employment check with the occupational health service.

-Applicants are not required to state whether or not specific illnesses are HIV related and there is no legal obligation for an employee to tell their employer they have HIV, unless they have a frontline job in the armed forces or work in a health care role where they perform invasive procedures.
+Applicants are not required to state whether specific illnesses are HIV related and there is no legal obligation for an employee to tell their employer they have HIV, unless they have a frontline job in the armed forces or work in a health care role where they perform invasive procedures.

 However, we would encourage all employees to declare any underlying health conditions they have so we can support them and consider any reasonable adjustments.
 It is through this disclosure that the occupational health service are able to determine whether employees are medically fit to carry out the duties that will be required of them.
 Employees who are HIV positive are protected under the Equality Act 2010.